dosanity/dosanity.github.io/webpages/unemployment-inflation-analysis.md

 | Period 4     | 2003 - 2022      |
 | Overall      | 1948 - 2022      |

-We then calculated the Inflation Rate by subtracting the past date CPI from the current date CPI and divide the answer by the past date CPI.
+We then calculated the Inflation Rate by subtracting the past-date CPI from the current-date CPI and dividing the answer by the past-date CPI.
 From there, we multiplied the results by 100.

 $$
   Inflation\ Rate = (CPI_{x+1} - CPI_x) / CPI_x * 100